Smooth Min-Max Monotonic Networks: Experiments

-\subsection{Multivariate functions}
+\subsection{Multivariate Functions}

-We evaluated \SMM, \XG, and \HLL\ on multivariate monotone target functions.
+We evaluated \SMM, \XG, \HLL\, and \LMN\ on multivariate monotone target functions.
 The original \MM\ was dropped because of the previous results, \Iso\ because the considered algorithm does not extend to multiple dimensions in a canonical way (the Scikit-learn implementation only supports univariate tasks).
 We considered three input dimensionalities $d\in\{2,4,6\}$.
 In each trial, we randomly constructed a function.
 Each function mapped a $[0,1]^d$ input to its polynomial features up to degree 2 and computed a weighted sum of these features, where for each function the weights were drawn independently uniformly from $[0,1]$ and then normalized by the sum of the weights.
 For example, for $d=2$ we had $(x_1, x_2)^{\text{T}}\mapsto (w_1 + w_2x_1+ w_3x_2+ w_4x_1^2+ w_5x_2^2+ w_6x_1x_2)\cdot \left(\sum_{i=1}^6w_i\right)^{-1}$ with $w_1,\dots,w_6\sim U(0,1)$.
 We uniformly sampled $\ntrain=500$ and $\ntest=1000$ training and test inputs from $[0,1]^d$, and noise was added as above.

 For $K=6$, the dimensionalities result in 109, 181, and 253 learnable parameters for the SMM.
 The number of learnable parameters for HLL is given by the $L^d$ vertices in the lattice.
 In each trial, we considered two lattice sizes.
 For \HLLs{}, we set $L$ to 10, 3, and 2 for $d$ equal to 2, 4, and 6, respectively; for \HLLl{} we increased $L$ to 11, 4, and 3, respectively.
-The smaller lattice had fewer and the larger had more degrees of freedom than the corresponding SMM ($100 < 109 <121$; $81<181< 256$; $64<253< 729$).
+We also considered two \LMN{} architectures.
+For both \LMN{} and \HLL{} the smaller network had fewer and the larger had more degrees of freedom than the corresponding SMM, see Table~\ref{tab:multitraintime} in the appendix.
 We ran XGBoost with $n_{\text{trees}}=100$ (\XGs) and $n_{\text{trees}}=200$ (\XGl), with and without early-stopping.